 Maori arrived in New Zealand, then known as The Land of the Long White Cloud, around AD950 in canoes.
 They mostly settled in the Northern parts of New Zealand as they were warmer.

-Maori were a deeply superstitious and religious people, believing in gods and the spirits of their ancestors.
+Maori are a deeply superstitious and religious people, believing in gods and the spirits of their ancestors.

 Maori culture is steeped in legend, rich with spiritual beliefs.